“I feel extremely fortunate to be able to do what I love for a living…”

 Today, even if I had a billion dollars in the bank, this is exactly what I would be doing with my time, with my life.
 I feel extremely fortunate to be able to do what I love for a living.

-What started 15 years ago with 5 kids has turned into a beautiful staff of 20 that serves over 1,000 children a week and has served now well over 20,000.
+What started 18 years ago with 5 kids turned into a beautiful company that along with a wonderful staff have served over 1200 children a week for years and years.

 I went on to create Let’s Give Them A Shot!, a non-profit organization that helps kids get the sports instruction they need regardless of whether or not they can afford it.
 My goal is to teach and reach as many children as I can through sports.